Prayer and pretending are tools of self-hypnosis. See how it contributes to a culture of hate and ignorance and what you can do to reverse this trend.

 A Culture of Hate and Ignorance

 It is a well-established point that facts and things can exist whether anyone believes in them.
 Belief is irrelevant to the factual basis of reality.
 The philosopher’s question, does a tree make a noise when it falls if there isn’t anyone around to hear it?
-If we apply our newest logical tool, a fact can exist whether anyone believes it.
+If we apply our newest analytical tool, a fact can exist whether anyone believes it.

 So, yes, if the tree makes a noise when it falls, it makes a sound regardless if anyone is there to hear it.
 Contrary to the phenomenologist’s point of view, we assert that man cannot affect reality (physical or spiritual) by the power of his thought.
-Prayer and pretending are a worthless enterprise.
+Prayer and pretending are worthless enterprises.
 It is merely pretending and putting on a show.

 Pretending is a slippery slope.
 If you can believe your imaginary friend exists, then you believe anything else associated with it.
 This kind of thinking is what makes people lifelong customers of mythology.
 It can become an identity that blinds them to the use of common sense and logic.
 But, this is where the slippery slope becomes dangerous.
+Many times we fall down the slippery slope because we subject to religious indoctrination that programs harmful scripts.
+So, losing your faith in imaginary friends is the best thing that could happen.

 It uses phenomenology to support the efficacy of prayer.
-Then it uses the argument against phenomenology to support contradictions in its theology.
+Then it uses the argument against phenomenology to justify contradictions in its theology.
 For example, Western organized religion has an outward face of peace and religious holiness.
 But, its practices are biased, prejudiced, and discriminatory.

 “Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists.” — David G. McAfee